cosmolattice/cosmolatticeweb/docs/index.md

 **please cite both [arXiv:2006.15122](https://arxiv.org/pdf/2101.XXXXX.pdf) and [arXiv:2102.XXXXX](https://arxiv.org/pdf/2101.XXXXX.pdf) in your papers**.

-- Also, if you publish a paper using CosmoLattice, we would love to hear about them.
-We plan to keep an **updated list of papers** using the code in this website.
+- Also, if you publish a paper using CosmoLattice, we would love to hear about it.
+We plan to keep an **updated list of papers** using the code on this website.

 - Finally, if you would like to **help developing** some aspects of CosmoLattice, or even implement your own modules with some new functionality we have not envisaged, please contact